2/15/23

 ****Legal Eagles (1986 rent) directed by Ivan Reitman.
 Starring Robert Redford, Debra Winger, and Daryl Hannah.
 A complicated legal case and love story.

-**Mrs. Winterborne (1997 on HBO max) starring Shirley MacLaine, Ricki Lake, and Brendan Fraser.
+**Mrs. Winterborne (1997 rent) starring Shirley MacLaine, Ricki Lake, and Brendan Fraser.
 It is loosely based on Cornell Woolrich’s novel I Married a Dead Man.

-**Crocodile Dundee (1986 on HBO max) stars Paul Hogan (writer) and Linda Kozlowski.
+**Crocodile Dundee (1986 on AMC+) stars Paul Hogan (writer) and Linda Kozlowski.
 Inspired by the true-life exploits of Rod Ansell.

-***When in Rome (2010) stars Kristen Bell and Josh Duhamel.
+***When in Rome (2010 Netflix) stars Kristen Bell and Josh Duhamel.
 Also starring Dax Shepard, Don Johnson, Anjelica Huston, Danny DeVito, and Will Arnett.

 **Keeping the Faith (2000 rent) A love triangle between childhood friends involving a priest and a rabbi.
 Ben Stiller, Edward Norton (in his directorial debut), Jenna Elfman, Eli Wallach, and Anne Bancroft.